zhengjunyao-work/arc24/docs/modeling/Iteration_06_ensemble_with_2020_solutions.md

 ### Submissions

+TODO:

 ## Conclusion

 ## Next steps

 - Icecuber solution is slow, ideally I would run it on the background while i do all the LLM stuff.
+- I might use the LLM to choose which attempts to submit, f.e. measuring the log loss of each solution.
+Ideally the correct solution should have lower perplexity.

 ## TODO